Tinkerforge/doc/en/source/FAQ.rst

 Extensions have to be on top of the Master Brick.
-You can put other Bricks between the Master Brick and the Extension, but the Master Brick have to be the lowermost Brick (except of power supplies like Step-Down Powersupply).
+You can put other Bricks between the Master Brick and the Extension, but the Master Brick have to be the lowermost Brick (except of power supplies like Step-Down Power Supply).

 **Extension is not configured**: